-You could hold your customer’s attention for a longer period, as the disseminated information is of high value to them.
+You could hold your customer’s attention for longer, as the disseminated information is of high value to them.

-Now, remember, when you personalize the content, don’t forget to personalize the subject line- the first thing that a recipient reads!!!
+Remember, when you personalize the content, don’t forget to personalize the subject line- the first thing a recipient reads!!!

-Almost 53% of the marketers stated that personalized communication with existing customers could significantly impact the revenue.
+Almost 53% of marketers stated that personalized communication with existing customers could significantly impact revenue.

 Personalized emails also deliver a 6x higher transaction rate.

-Just as you can see in this email, the email is personalized for the customer “Alex” whom they know for 20 years.
+As you can see in this email, the email is personalized for the customer “Alex” whom they have known for 20 years.
 The email content tries to make an emotional connection with the customer.
-We should understand that when the customer feels themselves a part of the bigger family, they will become a lifetime customer.
+We should understand that when customers feel like part of the bigger family, they will become lifetime customers.
 They would also refer your product or service to their friends, co-workers and others, thus improving your reputation among future prospects.

 So, make your effort worthwhile by investing your time in the right personalization tactics.